 3CR12 with a nominal 12% Chromium content, has an inert tough surface layer of iron-chromium oxide.
 This passive layer is invisible to the naked eye, allowing the natural brightness of the metal to be seen.
 If scratched, the film has the ability to reform instantaneously, thus maintaining protection.

 With mild steel, abrasion removes the corroded layer and exposes fresh reactive surfaces for further corrosion to take place.

 3CR12's excellent wet sliding abrasion properties are derived from its superior corrosion resistance and slideability.
 Under dry conditions, 3CR12 offers only marginal improvement over mild steel, but under wet or damp conditions (eg. over 4% moisture), the corrosion vector is underestimated.
 Dry conditions are seldom encountered in the cane sugar and beet sugar industry.

 When the cost per unit loss by corrosion abrasion is taken into account, 3CR12 is superior to other grades tested.
-(See histogram right).
+(See histogram below).

 The sugar industry is characterised by high maintenance costs due to the replacement and repair of equipment due to corrosion and corrosion abrasion.

 Sugar cane is not washed prior to cutting and crushing in the mills and the presence of sand and stone contribute to the abrasive conditions that already exist.

 3CR12 with its excellent wet sliding properties improves the flow of materials and has gained rapid acceptance in cane handling and bagasse applications.
 It has also gained acceptance in most other areas within the sugar mills due to its corrosion resistance and superior mechanical properties.